knightjoel/mediawiki-to-notion/README.md

 While Notion supports applying bold/italic inside code blocks, it does not appear to recognize such markings during Markdown import.
 Bold and italic text inside code blocks will be surrounded by literal `**` and `*`, respectively.

+**Extra rows when converting inline tables to simple tables**

+Imported pages which contain wiki tables will be converted to inline Notion tables.
+If such a table is then converted to a Notion "simple table" using the app, the simple table will have two empty rows added to it.
+These rows cannot be deleted.
+Looking at the browser's developer tools, it hints that somehow the inline tables are created in a way which violates Notion's data model and when converting to a simple table, causes an exception.

+**Extra blank line in code blocks**

+Code blocks rendered on the Notion page always end up with an extra blank line at the bottom.
+I've been unable to find the root cause of this.

 **Embedded content from MediaWiki such as PDFs and text files will be uploaded to Notion as images**

 When viewing the imported page in the Notion app, the embedded content will show a large block saying `The image could not be loaded`.
 This must be manually cleaned up by hovering your mouse over the block and clicking `Original`.
 Use your browser to save the original to a local drive.
 In the Notion app, create a new `/embed` block and upload the content from your local drive.
 Finally, delete the block that says the image could not be loaded.